Chavithra/degiro-connector/README.md

     secret=YOUR_TOPT_SECRET_KEY

-Here is an example of script to extract the text from a QRCode :
+Here is an example of script that extracts the text from a `QRCode` :
 [qrcode.py](examples/trading/qrcode.py)

 ## 3.7.
 How to find your : one_time_password ?